Gravitational waves from a dilaton-induced, first-order QCD phase transition

 The effective potential of Eq.~\eqref{eq:Veff} is shown schematically in the left panel of Fig.~\ref{fig:thermal_evolution} for four different temperatures.
 At sufficiently high temperatures ($T\gg m_\phi$), $V_{\rm eff}$ is dominated by the stabilising, leading-order contribution from $V_T$, $\sim m^2(\phi)T^2$, and the loop-corrected part of $V_{\cal P}$, which push the dilaton towards weak coupling (corresponding to larger field values).
 The potential has a single minimum in the range $\phi_{\rm TV}<\phi <\phi_{\rm FV}$, slightly offset towards $\phi_{\rm FV}$.

 At intermediate temperatures, the thermal contributions from self-interactions become Boltzmann-suppressed and can be ignored, and $V_{\rm eff}$ develops a second minimum at smaller field values.
 Notably, due to $V_{\cal P}$, the large-field minimum approaching $\phi_{\rm FV}$ is the global minimum of $V_{\rm eff}$ at these temperatures, and the dilaton is attracted to the false vacuum.
+This is a key property of our scenario and a general feature of theories with field-dependent couplings: the theory is pushed to weaker couplings at high temperatures.
+This effect traps the dilaton at $\phi_{\rm FV}$, providing natural initial conditions for the weak-to-strong PT.

 At sufficiently low temperatures, $V_{\rm eff}$ becomes dominated by the zero-temperature potential $V_0(\phi)$, and $\phi_{\rm TV}$ becomes the new global minimum of the potential.
 However, the dilaton remains classically trapped at $\phi_{\rm FV}$.
 The right panel of Fig.~\eqref{fig:Vphichi} shows a schematic representation of the full two-field potential, $V_{\rm tot}\left(\phi,\chi\right)=V_{\rm eff}(\phi)+V_{\rm \chi}(\phi,\chi)$, for $ T_{\rm QCD}^{\rm FV}<T<T_{\rm QCD}^{\rm TV} $.
 For $\langle\phi\rangle = \phi_{\rm TV}$, chiral symmetry is broken by $\langle \chi \rangle \neq 0$ in the vacuum.
 For $\langle \phi \rangle=\phi_{\rm FV}$, QCD is in the unconfined phase, and, consistently, $\langle \chi \rangle=0$ and chiral symmetry is unbroken.